-Welcome to the Rooney Lab
+Welcome to the Waterloo Wetland Laboratory

 The focus of our lab is on aquatic ecology, restoration ecology, and landscape ecology.
 We look at the relationships between plants, invertebrates, and birds with their abiotic environment; both in terms of ecosystem properties and processes.
 In particular, we focus on the response of these biotic communities and their environmental correlates to human disturbance.

-We are recruiting talented, bright, hard working, self-motivated students with solid communication skills.
+We are recruiting talented, bright, hard-working, self-motivated students with solid communication skills.
 If this describes you and you are interested in the type of research questions we address, please look at our Biology Department program requirements and contact Dr. Rooney: rrooney(at)uwaterloo.ca